membrane-io/docs/src/content/docs/features/sms.md

 ---
-title: Send & receive sms
+title: Send & receive SMS
 ---

 Membrane includes an `sms` program (pre-installed in your workspace) for sending and receiving text messages programmatically.